marie-jakob/mesdt/README.md

 ```

 The estimated marginal means show that participants’ discriminability
-was higher in trials where a pay raise was denied ($d' = 1.72$ than for
+was descriptively higher in trials where a pay raise was denied
-cases where one was granted $d' = 1.83$).
-Descriptively, we can see a
+($d' = 1.72$ than for cases where one was granted $d' = 1.80$).
+We can
-similar pattern for response bias, with a smaller, that is, more liberal
+see a similar pattern for response bias, with a smaller, that is, more
-response criterion in “denied” cases ($\lambda = 0.12$) than in
+liberal response criterion in “denied” cases ($\lambda = 0.12$) than in
-“granted” cases ($\lambda = 0.183$), but this difference was not
+“granted” cases ($\lambda = 0.164$).
+However, both effects were not
 significantly different from zero in this subset of the data.

 ## References